fpv-iplab/rulstm/README.md

 }
 ```
 ## Updates:
+ * **04/05/2020** We have now published an extended version of this work on PAMI.
+Please check the text above for the updated references;
  * **23/03/2020** We are now providing pre-extracted features for EGTEA Gaze+.
 See readme for more information;
  * **11/10/2019** We are now also providing TSN and object-based features extracted for **each frame of EPIC-KITCHENS**.
 They can be downloaded using the `download_data_full.sh` script rather than `download_data.sh`;
  * **23/10/2019** Added some scripts to show how to extract features from videos.
 The scripts can be found under `FEATEXT` and are documented in this README.